IFTTT Alternative for Twitter Monitoring

 No AI-Powered Summaries

-Twigest uses GPT-4 to summarize hundreds of tweets into a daily digest — surfacing what matters most.
+Twigest uses GPT-5.4-mini to summarize hundreds of tweets into a daily digest — surfacing what matters most.
 IFTTT fires individual notifications for individual trigger events.
 The signal-to-noise ratio is entirely up to you to manage.

 Limited X/Twitter Integration